31 Genomic ranges and ATAC-seq

 )

-We can make plot of the number of reads mapping to each chromosome.
+Now let’s get a first sense of the data.
+A simple, useful quality-control check is the number of reads mapping to each chromosome.

 ggplot(chromCounts, aes(x = chromosome, y = count)) +